Turzoxpress/NodeJS-Professional-Training-MongoDB/part_3/readme.md

 Give your project a name i.e. **Hello World**

 Press just enter, enter, enter until you crete the project.
 We will create necessary files later.
-Now open you **hello_world** folder with **Visual Studio Code**.
+Now open your **hello_world** folder with **Visual Studio Code**.
 Open the **Terminal** window from top left corner of Visual Studio Code.

-We need Express framework to create REST APIs with Node.js
+We need to install **Express** framework which will help us to create REST APIs with Node.js

 ```
 npm install express
 ```

 Install **nodemon** plugin.
 This plugin will help us to test our backend server very fast!
-It will restart everytime when we make any changes/edit.
+It will restart the server everytime when we make any change/edit.

 ```
 npm install nodemon